awesomephant/united-generations-website/research/strategies.md

 title: "The Design "
 date: 2021-01-06T22:35:00.000Z
 order: 6
+introduction: Finally, I made a strict inventory of the building visual typologies, I translated them into bidimentional stencils and tridimentional objects which I used to design the spaces.
 ---
 Finally, I made a strict inventory of the building visual typologies, I translated them into bidimentional stencils and tridimentional objects which I used to design the spaces.